Examples not working?

 Q. Our lab would contribute to Wynton HPC in order to increase our priority.
 How can we do this?

 A. We welcome donations of any size.
 In return, your lab will receive a number of slots in member.q equivalent to the number of cores in a current Standard Node that your contribution would purchase.
-As of May 2020, that cost is 170 USD per slot.
+See Pricing for Extra Compute for more details.

 Contribute hardware #